No Joke… Ignoring Your Teeth Could Kill You

 • Noticeable changes in your bite

-• The American Diabetes Association says periodontitis causes diabetes.
+• The American Diabetes Association has announced that gum disease causes diabetes.

-• Adults with periodontal disease are 200% more likely to have insulin resistance.
+• People with periodontal disease are 200% more likely to have insulin resistance.

 • Type II diabetics have a 7 times greater mortality rate when they have severe periodontal disease.